Maruf-Hasan1789/avidreader/README.md

-#**Avidreader**
+<h1>**Avidreader** <h1>

-##$Avidreader is a blog for readers and book recommendations similar to "goodreads.com".Implemented the project as part of my undergraduate web project.
+Avidreader is a blog for readers and book recommendations similar to "goodreads.com".Implemented the project as part of my undergraduate web project.
 The project was implemented using PHP,HTML and MYSQL is used as the database.

 #**Screenshoot** of the project